EntelectChallenge/2020-Overdrive/game-engine/game-rules.md

 Using oil will:

-* Place an oil block directly behind your car.
+* Place an oil block directly underneath your car.
-* Any car that passes through it will have their speed reduced to the previous speed state, same behaviour as driving through mud.
+* Any car that passes through it (except you) will have their speed reduced to the previous speed state, same behaviour as driving through mud.
 * Attempting to use an oil powerup when you have none will default to a **DO_NOTHING** command.

 ### Command: USE_TWEET 4 76